UmutVrl/KinovaGen3/README.md

 <h2>License</h2>

-<p>This project is part of the KISS Project at Furtwangen University.
+<p>This repository is part of the KISS Project at Furtwangen University.
 Please refer to the project's license for usage terms and conditions. https://www.projekt-kiss.net/</p>